marktellez/devmentorlive-3.0/content/_index.en.md

         </dt>
         <dd class="mt-2 sm:ml-10 text-base leading-7 prose dark:prose-invert text-neutral-400">Each session can be
           recorded
-          to be rewatched at a later time, creating your own screencast series.</dd>
+          to be rewatched at a later time, creating a screencast series all your own.</dd>
       </div>
     </dl>
   </div>